 California Transgender Rights in the Workplace Poster Required

-The Transgender Rights in the Workplace Poster is an equal opportunity law poster by the California Department Of Industrial Relations.
+The Transgender Rights in the Workplace Poster is a labor law posters poster by the California Department Of Industrial Relations.
 This is an optional poster, so while it is recommended that you post this if it is relevant to your employees, you are not required to by the Department Of Industrial Relations.

 Updated November 2022.
 This poster defines the protections and rights transgender individuals have in the workplace in California.
 It also contains information detailing what it means to be transgender, transitioning as a person who is transgender, and frequently asked questions by employees on transgender individuals in the workplace.
 Any employees who feel they are being discriminated in the workplace may file a report to the Department of Fair Employment and Housing.

 This poster was made mandatory in 2018 for all employees with 5 or more employees, and is published by the California Department of Fair Employment and Housing (DFEH),

 CA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both California and Federal poster requirements by clicking here .